Component Layout

 MaestroThe UI design product. | Form Builder | All versions This feature is related to all versions.

-A layout is a way to arrange Journey Maestro components on a form, so they are laid out according to device or browser screen sizes.
+Each component has a layout configuration that allows you to arrange it on a design, such as a form, according to device or browser screen sizes.

-The layout allows you to configure the following aspects of components on the form.
+Maestro allows you to configure the following aspects of the layout.

 A good component layout is extremely important for creating a good user journey.
 A layout can be the difference between a positive or a negative user experience, so it’s crucial to choose the most appropriate component layout for each of your forms.